scala/docs.scala-lang/sips/pending/_posts/2017-02-07-make-types-behave-like-expressions.md

 ### Proposal, Part 1: Infix type precedence & associativity
 Make infix types conform to the same precedence and associativity traits as expression operations.
-(Author's note: I can copy-paste the specification and modify it, if it so required)
 ### Proposal, Part 2: Prefix unary types
 Add prefix types, exactly as specified for prefix expression.
-(Author's note: I can copy-paste the specification and modify it, if it so required)

 ---
+## Motivation
+The general motivation is developers expect terms and types to behave equally regarding operation precedence and availability of unary types.

-## Motivating examples
+### Motivating examples
 #### Dotty infix type similarity
-Dotty infix type associativity and precedence seem to be the same as expressions (Author's note: I have seen no documentation of this, but checked the implementation for a simple example `implicitly[(N1 + (N2 / N3) + N4) =:= (N1 + N2 / N3 + N4)]`).
+Dotty infix type associativity and precedence seem to act the same as expressions.
+No documentation available to prove this, but the infix example above works perfectly in dotty.

-Dotty has no prefix types.
+Dotty has no prefix types, same as Scalac.

-#### Singleton-ops library
+#### Singleton-ops library example
 The [singleton-ops library](https://github.com/fthomas/singleton-ops) with [Typelevel Scala](https://github.com/typelevel/scala) (which implemented [SIP-23](http://docs.scala-lang.org/sips/pending/42.type.html)) enables developers to express literal type operations more intuitively.
 For example:
 ```scala